netbox-community/netbox/docs/customization/custom-fields.md

 An object or multi-object custom field can be used to refer to a particular NetBox object or objects as the "value" for a custom field.
 These custom fields must define an `object_type`, which determines the type of object to which custom field instances point.

 By default, an object choice field will make all objects of that type available for selection in the drop-down.
-The list choices can be filtered to only show objects with certain values by providing a `query_params` dict in the Related Object Filter field, as a JSON value.
-More information about `query_params` can be found [here](./custom-scripts.md#objectvar)
+The list choices can be filtered to show only objects with certain values by providing a `query_params` dict in the Related Object Filter field, as a JSON value.
+More information about `query_params` can be found [here](./custom-scripts.md#objectvar).

 ## Custom Fields in Templates